 You wouldn’t be viewed as gifting an asset when you sell or reduce any of your existing assets to meet normal living costs – for example, to pay for a holiday or fund renovations to your home.1

 You’re also able to transfer assets between yourself and your spouse without the gifting rules applying.
-Additionally, there may be opportunities to contribute assets to your spouse’s superannuation and increase your Age Pension where your spouse has not yet reached their Age Pension age.2
+Additionally, there may be opportunities to contribute assets to your spouse’s superannuation account and increase your Age Pension entitlements, where your spouse has not yet reached their Age Pension age.2

 While you are not limited in the amount, there are limits within which a gift wouldn’t affect your Age Pension benefit.
-Centrelink use two tests determine if you are within or outside the allowable gifting limits.
+Centrelink use two tests to determine if you are within or outside the allowable gifting limits.

 Any amounts gifted outside this limit will result in the excess amount being treated as a ‘deprived asset’ which will be counted as an asset under the assets test and deemed under the income test.3